davatorium/rofi/doc/rofi-dmenu.5.markdown

 `-display-columns`

-A comma seperated list of columns to show.
+A comma separated list of columns to show.

 `-display-column-separator`